CliffS/ikea-tradfri/README.md

   keys:

   * name    - the name of the device
-  * changed - an object containing one or more attributes as keys where each value is an object containing `old` and `new`, describing the change.
+  * changed - an object containing one or more attributes as keys, where each value is an object containing `old` and `new`, describing the change.